Dashora7/DeepLesion-Segmentation-with-TensorFlow-Python/README.md

 Inspection of these Records can be done through the inspect_records file.

 After producing this data, it can be fed into TensorFlow ODAPI.
-We have supplied some basic files for the usage of ODAPI in the X folder.
+We have supplied some basic files for the usage of ODAPI in the TF running folder.
+Also, model hyperparameters are in pipeline.config